BOst, MSc, PgCert, FSCCO, FHEA

 In my late teens, an osteopath helped me to recover from chronic low back pain and the depression that accompanied it.
 He soon became a friend and mentor.
 It was his limitless enthusiasm for his vocation that inspired me to study osteopathy.

 I believe that osteopathy is for everyone but I have a special interest in working with pregnant women, babies and children.
-I studied at the Osteopathic Centre for Children, where I worked for a total of nine years.

 - Bachelor of Osteopathy degree from the University College of Osteopathy (2004)